ProGenNo/ProHap/README.md

  - `allele_frequencies`: List of allele vrequencies of the variants in cluded in this haplotype
  - `cDNA_changes`: List of changes in the format POS:REF>ALT, mapped to the coordinates within the cDNA of this transcript
  - `all_protein_changes`: List of changes in the format POS:REF>ALT, mapped to the coordinates within the protein sequence.
 The start codon is at position 0, so if a change happens in the 5' untranslated region (UTR), its coordinates within the protein are negative.
+ - `variant_types`: Type of variant (e.g., SAV, inframe-indel, synonymous, ...) for every variant on the protein level
  - `protein_changes`: List of changes in the protein excluding synonymous mutations.
  - `reading_frame`: Canonical reading frame for this transcript, if known.
  - `protein_prefix_length`: Number of codons in the 5' UTR
+ - `start_missing`: Boolean - is the canonical annotation of the start codon missing for this transcript?
+ - `start_lost`: Boolean - does one of the variants cause a loss of the start codon?
  - `splice_sites_affected`: List of splice sites affected by a mutation, if any.
 (Splice site 0 happens between exon 1 and 2)
  - `occurrence_count`: Number of occurrences of this haplotype within the participants of the 1000 Genomes project (or within the individuals provided in the phased genotype VCF)
  - `frequency`: Frequency of this haplotype within the participants of the 1000 Genomes project (or within the individuals provided in the phased genotype VCF)